eslint/rfcs/designs/2023-rule-options-defaults/README.md

 2. Would we want to eventually deprecate/delete `context.optionsRaw`?
 Alternately, should we avoid it altogether, in favor of rewriting the options logic in the core rules?
 3. Should ESLint eventually write its own schema parsing package?
 4. Should figuring out TypeScript types block this proposal?
+5. The three core rules that would want `optionsRaw` -indent, max-len, and no-multiple-empty-lines- are all formatting rules.
+Is it safe to assume they'll be removed by ESLint 10 (https://github.com/eslint/eslint/issues/17522)?

 ## Help Needed